wushilin/tlsproxy_rs/README.md

 * ACL is evaluated third using resolved `HostAndPort` (after special host resolution done)
 * Actual DNS lookup is performed, self IP address is checked
 * TLS Proxy piping is done at last

+NOTE: Both `from.port` and `to.port` can be skipped.
+If `from.port` is skipped, it is for all ports, except those explicitly configured.

+If `to.port` is skipped, it is the mapped port.

 # Enjoy